The Wyatt Family

+Bryan joined AEW in 2021.
+Harper, who joined AEW in 2020, died from idiopathic pulmonary fibrosis at the age of 41 in December 2020; Wyatt died from a heart attack at the age of 36 in August 2023, leaving Rowan as the last surviving original member of the stable.
+Rowan joined The Wyatt Sicks, a heroic group led by Wyatt's real-life brother Bo Dallas and his alter ego Uncle Howdy, in mid-2024.

 Concept

-Wyatt was portrayed as an evil cult leader who believed himself to be more monster than human.
-Their gimmick is based on a backwoods cult and Wyatt's character has drawn comparisons to Charles Manson and wrestler Waylon Mercy as well as Max Cady from Cape Fear.
-During the early process of creation, Judas Devlin and Baron Corbin were considered as part of the stable.
+Wyatt was portrayed as an evil cult leader who believed himself to be more monster than human, with his character drawing comparisons to Charles Manson and fellow wrestler Waylon Mercy, as well as Max Cady from the 1991 remake of Cape Fear.
+The group was presented as a villainous cult from the bayous of the Deep South.
+During the early process of creation, Judas Devlin and Baron Corbin were considered as potential members of the stable.